B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/AdaptLoci.rst

 Examples
 --------

-Here are some example commands to use the `AdaptLoci` module:
+Simple usage commands to run the `AdaptLoci` module:

 .. code-block:: bash

-    # Adapt loci using default parameters
+    # Adapt loci using the default parameters
     SR AdaptLoci -i /path/to/input_file.tsv -o /path/to/output

-    # Adapt loci with custom parameters
+    # Adapt loci using custom parameters
     SR AdaptLoci -i /path/to/input_file.tsv -o /path/to/output -tf /path/to/file/training-file.trn -c 4 -b 0.7 -tt 4

 Troubleshooting
 ---------------

-If you encounter issues while using the `AdaptLoci` module, consider the following troubleshooting steps:
+If you encounter issues while using the `AdaptLoci` module, consider the following troubleshooting tips:

-- Verify that the paths to the input file and output directory are correct.
+- Verify that the paths to the input files and output directory are valid.
 - Check the output directory for any error logs or messages.
 - Increase the number of CPUs using the `-c` or `--cpu` option if the process is slow.